Lightweight, interactive QSAR importance plots

 Assemble dataframe

-As I write about elsewhere, single-cell genomics is a vibrant source of rich data sets that need to be visualized by scatterplot.
+As we write about elsewhere, single-cell genomics is a vibrant source of rich data sets that need to be visualized by scatterplot.

 CODE